bvantagelimited/ipification-phone-verification/README.md

-Showcase that demonstrates IPification features and services# ipification-instant-access
+Showcase that demonstrates IPification features and services# ipification-phone-verification